nunchistudio/blacksmith/documentation/start.md

 ## In development

 The best way to run the application is to run the `development` directory.
-It is a `main` package, that loads the data pipeline previously created, and start the server.
+It is a `main` package, that loads the data pipeline previously created, and starts the server.

 It starts both the gateway and scheduler.